AcroMedia/ansible-role-essentials/README.md

 basic-packages
 ======

-For installing basic packages on every server.
+For packages commonly required on every server.

 Requirements